BrightChamps Logo

 Math FAQ Answers Dropdown Arrow

-The primary functions of the cofactor matrix are to compute the determinant by cofactor expansion and to determine the inverse of a matrix.
+Your child needs a cofactor matrix to compute the determinant by cofactor expansion and to determine the inverse of a matrix.

 Math FAQ Answers Dropdown Arrow